 2. Innovative technology, processes, and procedures to enhance and improve security

 3. Documented processes to ensure consistency and continuity

-4. Checks, balances, accountability, and testing, including auditing, to ensure reliability of security measures
+4. Checks, balances, accountability, and testing, including auditing, to ensure the reliability of security measures

 5. Evidence of implementation to show that minimum security criteria have been met and validated

 Companies may be able to gain Tier 3 status by showing that their existing practices meet the above criteria, rather than having to comply with practices specifically prescribed by CBP.
 The framework is currently being pilot tested and should be rolled out in 2018.
 The new CTPAT logo, acronym, and slogan are shown below.
-Read from original posting.
+Read from the original posting: click here.